~ ‘NYC MIDNIGHT’ SHORT STORY CHALLENGE ~

 “A perfect match,” she coos at the sleeping man.
 At Frank.

 Frank snapped awake and gasped for air.
 He checked his arms for hospital tubes.
 Nothing.
 He was in his own body.
 He was in his own study, his open books still surrounding him.
 A gentle gloaming was working to pacify the brightness of the day, and a faint spattering of stars began to stretch across the clear, crisp sky.
-But the moon was nowhere to be seen.
+The moon was nowhere to be seen.

 He felt something flutter on the top of his foot.
 He looked down to see a slender, blood-red ribbon tied around his ankle, like macabre gift wrapping.